When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 What is the maximum speed of the Fiido C21 E-Gravel?

-The maximum assisted speed is 15.5 mph (25 km/h), as per legal requirements for electric bikes.
+The maximum assisted speed is 15.5 mph (25 km/h), per legal requirements for electric bikes.

 Can I ride the Fiido C21 E-Gravel in the rain?